Get exclusive member benefits & effect social change. Join Today

 These diagnostic tests don’t mean you will definitely experience osteoporosis or a bone fracture.
 Instead, they assist your doctor in assessing your risk.
 They also cue a doctor that further treatment may be needed and should be discussed.

-A DEXA is not expected to cause pain.
+A DEXA scan is not expected to cause pain.
 However, it does involve some minor radiation exposure.
 According to the RSNA, the exposure is one-tenth that of a traditional X-ray.

 Women who could potentially be pregnant may be advised against the test.
 If there is indication of a high osteoporosis risk in a pregnant woman, she may want to consider discussing the pros and cons of DEXA testing with her doctor.